AltaPay/plugin-opencart3/wiki.md

 > _Note: In the case of a new installation, remember to refresh the terminals (go to **‘Extensions’ > ‘Extensions’ > ‘Modules’ >** edit **‘AltaPay’** and click on **‘Refresh terminals’**)._
 ![opencart_altapay_refresh_terminals](https://github.com/AltaPay/plugin-opencart3/blob/main/docs/opencart_altapay_refresh_terminals.png)

+This will populate all the available terminals for the current API user.
+If you face any issue click on **Refresh connection** button, this will fetch the terminals again and populate the list.

+## Synchronize payment methods

+To synchronize the terminals with the gateway, click on the **Sync terminals** button.
+This will fetch the latest terminals from the gateway and will automatically configure based on the store country.

 # Supported versions